elymbugua/Hunter/README.md

 from a single central place.

 The main logging system is implemented using a Microsoft .Net framework MVC/Web Api where logs published are streamed to a browser using
-Asp.net Signal server push technology.
+Asp.net SignalR server push technology.

-The connector from the application publish the logs to a message bus(RabbitMQ).
-The logging system subscribes to the logging queues and saves the logs and also streams them if there active connections.
+The connector from the application publishes the logs to a message bus(RabbitMQ).
+The logging system subscribes to the logging queues and saves the logs and also streams them to the browser if there active connections.

-The implementation hurdle remains in developing the connector once the logging system is in place.
+The problem is reduced to developing the connector once the logging system is in place.